 UNEP’s website is available in several languages.

 This profile does not include several environmental awards that UNEP endorses and sponsors.
 Grant seekers should make their own research in Awards.
-Except for the SEED Initiative, most awards are honorary, and do not provide monetary or material support.
+Except for the SEED Initiative and Young Champions of the Earth, most awards are honorary, and do not provide monetary or material support.